175 Fifth Avenue | The Flatiron Building

 This building’s unusual shape carries over internally as the property is known for its unorthodox layout – with oddly shaped offices and walls that flow at a slant emphasizing and meeting at this property’s “prow”.
 In the past these office units were the most desired with windows at the cowcatcher that offer panoramic views northwards.
 It’s been said that the interior office units do not accommodate modern office furniture well or allow for easy collaboration between staff members.
 Moreover the gender specific restrooms stand on alternating floors, and aren’t very nice – except for the one on the 18th floor – which offers views all the way to New Jersey.

 This landmark stands at the junction of 23rd Street, Broadway, and Fifth Avenue – making it the only building that meets at three major thoroughfares in Manhattan.
-The property is undergoing a transformation soon as its been slated for conversion into a luxury hotel with the last commercial lease ending in 2018.

 Features such as the narrow depth of the property do lend well to an abundance of light coming in from numerous big windows throughout the building.
 Common areas such as the stairwell and elevators take up an odd amount of square footage.
 This then causes loss factor – which has been stated to grant a tenant around 70% of the actual floor plate.